ibm-cloud-architecture/refarch-caseportal-app/README.md

 cd refarch-caseportal-app
 npm install
 ```
+The package.json defines dependencies for the nodejs server component and the Angular application.

 * You need to install Angular 5 command line interface if you do not have it yet: see the [cli.angular.io website](http://cli.angular.io)
  ```
  sudo  npm install -g @angular/cli